alexissa32/SoftwareEvProject/README.md

 Once we have these representative codebases being built using all possible tools, we will explore making changes to the code and comparing rebuild time, CPU usage, and memory usage.
 Further, we seek to explore the code through visual representations of dependencies [6].
 This will help us choose interesting places in code to make those changes that will showcase differences in the tools.

+### 10/13 Update

+We downloaded Maven, Guava, Tensorflow, and Apache Commons Math, and built each of these codebases with Maven, then installed Gradle, and performed automatic conversion using the Gradle init tool [4].

 ### References
 1. https://docs.bazel.build/versions/master/migrate-maven.html
 2. https://medium.com/wix-engineering/migrating-to-bazel-from-maven-or-gradle-part-1-how-to-choose-the-right-build-unit-granularity-a58a8142c549